styler00dollar/VSGAN-tensorrt-docker/README.md

 - Processing variable framerate (vfr) video is dangerous, but you can try to use fpsnum and fpsden.
 I would recommend to just render the input video into constant framerate (crf).
 - `x264` can be faster than `ffmpeg`, use that instead.
 - `ncnn` does not work in docker.
 It detects a GPU as CPU for some reason and refuses to run on GPU.
 Set up your own os for that.
-- `rife4` can use PSNR deduplication.
+- `rife4` can use PSNR, SSIM, MS_SSIM deduplication.
 Quick testing showed quite some speed increase.

 ## Usage
 ```bash